abhiram79/Flowtune/README.md

 I want to give credit to [vfsfitvnm/ViMusic](https://github.com/vfsfitvnm/ViMusic) for being an example of Jetpack Compose music player.
 It helped me a lot on my way to learn Compose and Android development.
+Also Special Thanks to [z-haung](https://github.com/z-huang) for [InnerTune](https://github.com/z-huang/InnerTune) as i used this as a base of my project